Inno-MT-CoMonSENSE-Project/arduino_loRa/README.md

 # start chirpstack-network-server on boot
 sudo systemctl enable chirpstack-network-server
 ```
-To see if everything is running correctly, you can print the ChirpStack Network Server log-output:
+To see if everything is running correctly, you can print the ChirpStack Network server log-output:
 ```shell
 sudo journalctl -f -n 100 -u chirpstack-network-server
 ```